nomi-san/parsec-vdd/README.md

 }
 ```

-And here is pseudo code to interface with the VDD:
+And here is the pseudo-code for the VDD manipulation:

 ```cpp
 void VddThread(HANDLE vdd, bool &running) {